-Suzanne L. Levy
+Suzanne Levy Friedman

-Global clients in the medical device sector call on Suzanne Levy to help them navigate key legal and business issues.
+Global clients in the medical device sector call on Suzanne Levy Friedman to help them navigate key legal and business issues.
 Suzanne's practice focuses primarily on matters related to the U.S. Food and Drug Administration's (FDA) regulation of medical devices.

 Suzanne assists device companies in a wide range of activities, including preparing regulatory submissions for clearance or approval of new devices, advising clients on the lawful promotion and advertising of their devices, and addressing post-market enforcement issues.